By Janine Benner, MA, CCC-SLP, BCS-CL, ASDCS, and Abbie Keibler, MA, CCC-SLP

 Shifting away from “business as usual” takes time, and it’s okay if it feels a little uncomfortable at first.
 A good place to start is simply pausing and reflecting on these questions:

-These small moments of reflection can help guide more confident decisions, lead to better outcomes for students, and help us manage our caseloads in a way that supports our own well-being.
+These small moments of reflection can help guide more confident decisions, lead to better outcomes for students, and help us manage our caseloads and workload.

 Key Takeaways: As school-based SLPs, we often rely on familiar routines and systems.
 Trying something new can feel overwhelming and a bit out of our comfort zone.
 However, when things stay the same, the outcomes of high caseloads, ongoing stress, and burnout will remain unchanged.
 Small, thoughtful shifts can begin to change those outcomes for both students and SLPs.